ebtc-protocol/ebtc/packages/contracts/test-report.md

   Contract: CollSurplusPool
-    ✓ CollSurplusPool::getSystemCollShares(): Returns the ETH balance of the CollSurplusPool after redemption (2203ms) ✓ CollSurplusPool: claimColl(): Reverts if caller is not Borrower Operations ✓ CollSurplusPool: claimColl(): Reverts if nothing to claim ✓ CollSurplusPool: claimColl(): Reverts if owner cannot receive ETH surplus (723ms) ✓ CollSurplusPool: reverts trying to send ETH to it ✓ CollSurplusPool: accountSurplus: reverts if caller is not Cdp Manager
+    ✓ CollSurplusPool::getSystemCollShares(): Returns the ETH balance of the CollSurplusPool after redemption (2203ms) ✓ CollSurplusPool: claimSurplusCollShares(): Reverts if caller is not Borrower Operations ✓ CollSurplusPool: claimSurplusCollShares(): Reverts if nothing to claim ✓ CollSurplusPool: claimSurplusCollShares(): Reverts if owner cannot receive ETH surplus (723ms) ✓ CollSurplusPool: reverts trying to send ETH to it ✓ CollSurplusPool: accountSurplus: reverts if caller is not Cdp Manager